anoobbacker/ashci-automation-samples/bicep-arc-vm/README.md

 5. In the **Value** field, paste the GUID from the first line of the terminal output.
 Don't include *AZURE_CLIENT_ID*, the colon, or any spaces in the value.
 6. Click **Add secret**.
 7. Repeat the process to create the secrets for *AZURE_TENANT_ID* and *AZURE_SUBSCRIPTION_ID*, copying the values from the corresponding fields in the terminal output.
-8. Repeat the process to create the secret for *VMADMIN_DEFAULT_PASSWORD*
+8. Repeat the process to create the secret for *VMADMIN_DEFAULT_PASSWORD*.
+The value here would be the default password for your virtual machines.
 8. Verify that all four secrets *AZURE_CLIENT_ID*, *AZURE_TENANT_ID*,  *AZURE_SUBSCRIPTION_ID* and *VMADMIN_DEFAULT_PASSWORD* shows in your list of secrets now.

 ## Create Bicep file